cassorr/capstone-individual-implementation/README.md

 # Capstone-Individual-Implementation
 Individual Implementation Portion of Early Implementation Deliverable for Snow Leopard Team

-## Aspect of Project 1: PowerPoint Scraper
+## Aspect of Project 1: Profile Scraper
 ### How to Run:
 1. Open scraper folder in VS Code
 2. In terminal, install pdfplumber <pip install pdfplumber>